CommerceIntegration/ReadMeFirst/README.md

 * Azure Storage queues - these feature a simple REST-based GET/PUT/PEEK interface, providing reliable, persistent messaging within and between services.
 These can act as triggers for Azure Functions.
 See: https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-azure-and-service-bus-queues-compared-contrasted
 * Azure Functions/Durable Functions - These will serve as our primary microservices and endpoints.
 * Azure Bot Service - bots to interact naturally with our users on websites, apps, cognitive services (Cortana/Azure Cognitive Services), Skype, Slack, Facebook Messenger, and more.
 * Azure Cognitive Services - so we can leverage and utilize the power of machine learning for vision, speech, knowledge, search and language needs.
+Also we can utilize Computer Vision API to bring the power of machine learning to our apps for making them better over time.
+For example, if we want a feature that could identify images using our own custom classifiers (for example, identifying images of "Daisies", "Daffodils", and "Dahlias").
+* Azure DDoS Protection - Protection for our Azure resources from denial of service threats